 EXERCISE AND PHYSICAL THERAPY — In patients who have had difficulty achieving a sufficient level of low-impact aerobic exercise, we encourage participation in a supervised physical exercise program.
 Evidence supporting the efficacy of exercise training is described separately.
 (See "Initial treatment of fibromyalgia in adults", section on 'Efficacy of exercise'.)

 We refer patients with continued difficulties with exercise or physical functioning to a physiatrist and/or a physical therapist for further evaluation and for assistance in management and improvement in physical functioning.
 (See 'Consultation and referral' below.)

-Water-based therapies may be effective, and possibly comparable to land-based therapy [9,10].
-In some countries, treatment with balneotherapy, such as immersion in thermal or mineral water (eg, spa treatment), is used for treating patients with fibromyalgia [11,12]; more limited data have suggested that these therapies may also provide some improvement in pain and quality of life, although benefits decrease during follow-up and further study is required .
+Water-based therapies may be effective, and possibly comparable to land-based therapy [10,11].
+In one trial, swimming improved pain and functional capacity comparably to a walking program .
+In some countries, treatment with balneotherapy, such as immersion in thermal or mineral water (eg, spa treatment), is used for treating patients with fibromyalgia .

 Additional forms of exercise that have shown some benefit in fibromyalgia but which are not primarily directed at developing aerobic fitness include "mind-body" interventions such as tai chi and yoga.
 (See 'Tai chi' below and 'Yoga' below.)